Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 Features: The LG LCE3010SB electric cooktop has a ceramic glass surface that looks good and is easy to clean.
 It has five heating elements, including a dual burner that can expand from 6 to 9 inches.

-The touchpad controls are arranged in a semi-circle, each with its own indicators to show the temperature setting.
-The cooktop features a child lock, a hot surface indicator, and an automatic shut-off function for added safety.
+The touchpad controls are arranged in a semicircle, each with its own indicator to show the temperature setting.
+For added safety, the cooktop features a child lock, a hot surface indicator, and an automatic shut-off function.

 Performance: When it comes to performance, the heating elements on the LG LCE3010SB warm up quickly.